ToshiroAkihabara/ToshiroAkihabara/README.md

 ---

 Hello there,
-I'm a Junior Python Developer based in Saint-Petersburg, Russia.
+-I'm a Junior Python Developer based in Saint-Petersburg, Russia.
-Currently, I'm in learning process of backend development.
+Currently, -I'm in learning process of backend development.
-Besides coding in Python I'm working as Service Engineer in Pentax Medical.
+-Besides coding in Python I'm working as Service Engineer in Pentax Medical.

 ---
 ### :envelope: Contacts :